joaquinpelle/Skylight.jl/docs/src/camera.md

 # Camera

 In the observer-to-emitter method, we integrate the radiative transfer equation backwards in time starting from the observation point.
-For this, a bundle of past-directed rays, forming what is usually called a virtual camera, is traced from the observer to the source, .
+For this, a bundle of past-directed rays, forming what is usually called a virtual camera, is traced from the observer to the source.
 See [Pinhole camera](@ref) for a detailed explanation of the camera construction and flux calculation methods.

 ## Examples